Someshshakya/FastApis-CRUD-with-authentication/README.md

 # FastAPI Project

 ## Overview
 This project is a FastAPI-based backend application that provides RESTful APIs for managing products and customers, with authentication and role-based access control.
-It uses MongoDB as the database and includes logging middleware for request tracking.
+It uses MongoDB as the database and includes logging middleware for request tracking, robust exception handling, and email notifications on user signup.

 ## Features
 - **Product Management**: Create, update, retrieve, and delete products.
 - **Customer Management**: Register users, login for different roles (customer, admin, store).
 - **Authentication**: JWT-based authentication for secure access.
 - **Role-Based Access Control**: Different endpoints for admin, store, and user roles.
-- **Logging Middleware**: Logs all incoming requests and responses with timing.
+- **Logging Middleware**: Logs all incoming requests and responses with timing and details.
-- **Exception Handling**: Custom exception handlers for 404, 400, and 500 errors.
+- **Exception Handling**: Custom exception handlers for 404, 400, and 500 errors, providing clear error responses.
+- **Email Notification**: Sends an email notification to the user upon successful signup.

 ## Project Structure
 ```